btroncone/learn-rxjs/README.md

 # Learn RxJS
-Easy to understand examples, explanations, and resources for RxJS
+Clear examples, explanations, and resources for RxJS.

 ### Introduction